 (3) Service components which include special educational activities, training activities, social and recreational activities, health services, personal and social interaction skill development, activity therapies, community participation activities, and transportation.
 These services are integral but subordinate to treatment.
 These services are to be offered as an integrated program; however, the various components may be delivered through different sources.

 (4) Daily activities which include individual and group program components and treatment services prescribed for the individual child.
-These must be coordinated and integrated into an individual goal directed treatment plan for the child.
-The plan must delineate a predictable, measurable impact on the child's problem.
-Assessment of the progress of this plan (a formal staffing for all necessary parties to review goal attainment and to arrive at a decision of continuing the plan, revising the plan, or terminating the placement) must be completed every six months for the total period of treatment.
+These shall be coordinated and integrated into an individual goal directed treatment plan for the child.
+The plan shall delineate a predictable, measurable impact on the child's problem.
+Assessment of the progress of this plan (a formal staffing for all necessary parties to review goal attainment and to arrive at a decision of continuing the plan, revising the plan, or terminating the placement) shall be completed every six months for the total period of treatment.

 (5) Day treatment services for children are not available for federal financial participation and therefore unallowable for: